awsdocs/aws-cli-user-guide/doc_source/install-cliv2-docker.md

 ### Example 1: Providing credentials and configuration<a name="cliv2-docker-share-files-config"></a>

 In this example, we're providing host credentials and configuration when running the `s3 ls` command to list your buckets in Amazon Simple Storage Service \(Amazon S3\)\.
+The below examples use the default location for AWS CLI credentials and configuration files, to use a different location, change the file path\.

 ------
 #### [ Linux and macOS ]